Learn to Hunt

 Most White Suckers are caught accidentally by anglers fishing with worms on the bottom of streams.

-Spawning commences with migratory spring runs that may be initiated by runoff from early snow melt.
-Actual spawning occurs in late spring when water temperature ranges from 57 to 68 degrees F. Eggs are broadcast at random and they are adhesive.
+Spawning starts with migratory spring runs that may be initiated by runoff from early snow melt.
+Actual spawning occurs in late spring when water temperatures are 57 to 68 degrees F. Eggs are broadcast at random and are adhesive.
 Eggs incubate in 5 to 7 days.
 Spawning males are gregarious, occupying spawning shoals before the females.
 Several males may spawn a single female; often two males spawn a single female similar to the behavior of redhorses.
 Spawning takes place in swift or flowing water over bottom substrates of rubble or gravel.
 A 19-inch female produces around 93,000 eggs.
-Both sexes of white sucker mature at age II.
-Growth of white sucker ranges from 7.0 inches at age I to 18.5 inches at age X. This species has diverse feeding habits, taking almost any food that is available.
-They are principally bottom feeders making aquatic insect larvae, small mollusks, crustaceans, and various terrestrial worms preferred food items.
+Both sexes of White Sucker mature at age II.
+Growth of White Sucker ranges from 7.0 inches at age I to 18.5 inches at age X. This species has diverse feeding habits, taking almost any food that is available.
+They are mainly bottom feeders making aquatic insect larvae, small mollusks, crustaceans, and various terrestrial worms preferred food items.